Shaping the future of our campus.

 Building Our Future Together

-We’ve joined the Reimagining Community College Design Challenge, a national initiative led by Education Design Lab (the Lab).
+In 2024, we joined the Reimagining Community College Design Challenge, a national initiative led by Education Design Lab (the Lab).
 This exciting endeavor involves collaborating with the Lab and four other leading community colleges across the U.S. to create a strategic plan that will reshape our programs and services.

 Illustration for visiting the campus.